 Participation in this CME activity enables the attendee to earn American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) points.
 Attendees will earn MOC points equivalent to the amount of CME credits claimed for the activity.

-To claim ABIM points, attendees must complete the program evaluation surveys online.
+To claim ABIM points, attendees must complete the online program evaluation surveys, which will be available closer to the meeting.
 During the survey, attendees will be asked to submit a reflective statement on intention to change practice based on the knowledge gained from participation in the meeting.
 Upon review and approval of the statement, points will be submitted to the ABIM by ASH.

 back to top